Go on to Part Six

 Nov.
 1 Los Angeles, California Shrine Auditorium

 Gary remembers there being problems with the lights at this show.
-There is a strong possibility that the Strawbs were again scheduled to headline before canceling.
-As it turned out, Giant headlined while a singer/keyboard player by the name of Tom Snow had the bad fortune of opening the show and being heavily booed.
+The Strawbs were originally scheduled to also be on the bill, although it’s not clear if they were to open the show or headline.
+As it turned out, the Strawbs canceled and Giant headlined while a singer/keyboard player by the name of Tom Snow had the bad fortune of opening the show and being heavily booed.
 One report has him cutting his set short, as a result.
 The Shrine seated around 6,400 but published reviews disagree on whether this gig was sold out.

 Los Angeles Nov.
 1, 1975